 What is gum disease?

-Plaque, our unwelcome visitor that’s been making a mess of oral health, is what causes gum disease.
-The good news is the first stage of gum disease, gingivitis, is also the most treatable.
-Remember how we said dentists could tell the difference between someone who flosses and someone who doesn’t?
+Plaque causes gum disease.
+The good news is the first stage of gum disease, gingivitis, is the most treatable.
+Remember we said that dentists could tell the difference between those who floss and those who don’t?
 This is because of inflammation.
-People who suffer from sensitive or bleeding gums actually have inflamed gums, a sign of gingivitis.
-Our immune system actually inflames the gums as a response to all of the bacteria in between teeth.
-So no flossing means bacteria between the teeth, bacteria means plaque, the build-up of plaque leads to tartar, so our body inflames the gums to prevent all that bacteria from getting into our system.
+People who suffer from sore or bleeding gums actually have inflamed gums, a sign of gingivitis.
+Our immune system inflames the gums as a response to the bacteria between our teeth.
+So, not flossing means bacteria between the teeth.
+The result is plaque.
+Plaque build-up leads to tartar.
+Consequently, the body inflames the gums to prevent that bacteria from getting into our system.

 Another sign of gingivitis is a receding gum line.
-Only certain parts of our teeth are supposed to be visible.
-When we suffer from gingivitis, our gums start to recede, showing more of the tooth.
+Only certain parts of our teeth should be visible.
+When we suffer from gingivitis, the gums recede, showing more of the tooth.
 This means parts of teeth are becoming susceptible to bacteria that usually don’t, increasing the probability of gum disease.

-When your gums are sensitive or bleed on the rare occasion you do floss, it’s easy to want to avoid the pain of flossing.
-But really, flossing more frequently can prevent them from bleeding by increasing overall gum health.
+When your gums are sensitive or bleed when you do floss, it’s natural to want to avoid the pain of flossing.
+But really, flossing correctly and often can prevent bleeding by increasing overall gum health.

 How can I make my teeth whiter?

-And surprisingly enough, flossing can help with whitening your teeth.
-Removing all that plaque and food particles does in fact make your teeth look brighter more than brushing alone can.
-Flossing is a healthier way to improve the appearance of teeth, instead of bleaching them, because flossing also keeps the gums healthy.
+The good news is, flossing actually helps to whiten teeth.
+Food that stays between your teeth leads to acid producing bacteria.
+This damages the enamel that keeps your teeth white.
+Plaque dulls your teeth.
+So removing all that plaque and food basically makes your teeth look brighter more than brushing alone.
+Flossing is a healthier way to improve the appearance of teeth rather than bleaching them.
+Why?
+Because it keeps the gums healthy.
 There are even whitening floss options available.
-However, products that specify whitening such as floss, mouthwash, and toothpaste only make slight changes in tooth color.
+However, these only make slight changes in tooth colour.
 It’s best to speak with your dentist first if you have severely stained teeth, crowns, or implants.

 Can’t I just use mouthwash instead?

 Instead?
 No. Mouthwash has a lot of benefits, of course, but not nearly as many as flossing.
 This is because mouthwash only removes some of the bacteria found on teeth while flossing removes it completely.
-If anything, we recommend using mouthwash and flossing, since mouthwash can loosen up the particles, increasing the chance of getting a deeper clean when you floss.
+If anything, we recommend using mouthwash and flossing.
+Mouthwash can loosen up the particles, increasing the chance of getting a deeper clean when you floss.

-There are a lot of articles out there where people try to prove that flossing isn’t beneficial or that it’s a waste of time.
-Some people simply don’t see the kind of results they want as quickly as they wish so they go about their lives truly thinking flossing isn’t worth it.
+There are a lot of articles out there that claim flossing isn’t beneficial or is a waste of time.
+Some people simply don’t see the results they want quickly enough so they come to believe flossing isn’t worth it.
 But there are also some that show how beneficial it is.
-Is adding just one more step to our daily routine really that bad when the benefits are this great?
-We all need a reason to smile more, so why not give yourself the absolute best smile you can by practicing proper oral hygiene and floss daily.
+Isn’t adding one small step to our daily routine a good thing when the benefits are so great?
+We all need a reason to smile more.
+So why not give yourself the best smile you can by practising proper oral hygiene and flossing daily!